 4. K’GARI (FRASER ISLAND), GREAT SANDY NATIONAL PARK | ~250KM / 3HRS (PLUS DRIVING ON THE ISLAND)

-You won’t really escape the crowds and noise over Easter or on any long weekend camping on K’gari (Fraser Island) but the white sand, spots like Lake Mackenzie, translucent Wanggoolba Creek or the rather cool Maheno Shipwreck are hard to beat.
+But the white sands of K’gari, spots like Lake Mackenzie, translucent Wanggoolba Creek or the rather cool Maheno Shipwreck are hard to beat.

 Plus, there are a couple of commercial campgrounds that offer small convenience stores and full amenities.